You are here:

 What's the difference between court fees and legal costs?

 Court fees are charges or payment to commence and/or progress a court proceeding.
 This can include a Writ or Summons for Taxation of Costs or for the services of a court officer.
-See Costs Court for more information.
+See the fees lists above for full details on all filing fees.

 Payment of fees

-The Supreme Court Registry accepts the following payment methods:
+The Supreme Court Registries accept the following payment methods:

 - Credit card